gcazaciuc/redux-fractal/README.md

 ### Adding the `local` HOC to components maintaining UI state
 Decorate the components that hold ui state( transient state, scoped to that very specific component ) with the 'local' higher order component and provide a mandatory, globally unique key for your component and a `createStore` method.

-The key can be generated based on props or a static string but it must bestable between re-renders.
+The key can be generated based on props or a static string but it must be stable between re-renders.
 Basically it should follow exactly the same rules as the React component 'key'.
 In general it should be unique among components, unless you want multiple components to use the same store.
 ```js